PoliticalGraveyard.com

 TOLMACH (Soundex T452) — See also MACH, TOLMAN.

 Tolmach, Jane McCormick — also known as Jane M. Tolmach — of Oxnard, Ventura County, Calif.
 Democrat.
-Delegate to Democratic National Convention from California, 1956 (alternate), 1960, 1964 (alternate), 1988.
+Delegate to Democratic National Convention from California, 1956 (alternate), 1960, 1964 (alternate), 1968, 1988.
 Female.
 Still living as of 1988.

-TOLMAN (Soundex T455) — See also BOLMAN, COLMAN, COOLMAN, DOLMAN, HOLMAN, KOOLMAN, LAMONT, MCCOLMAN, OLMAN, OLTMAN, POOLMAN, TALMAN, TALMON, TOLAN, TOLMACH, TOMAN, TULLMAN, WOOLMAN.
+TOLMAN (Soundex T455) — See also BOLMAN, COLMAN, COOLMAN, DOLMAN, HOLMAN, KOOLMAN, LAMONT, MCCOLMAN, OLMAN, OLTMAN, POOLMAN, TALMAN, TALMON, TILMAN, TOLAN, TOLMACH, TOMAN, TULLMAN, WOOLMAN.

 TOLMAN: See also Tolman W. Hall — Charles Rendell Mabey

-Tolman, George L. — U.S. Vice Consul in Helsingfors, 1926-29; Sarnia, 1932; Toronto, 1938; Edmonton, 1943.
-Presumed deceased.
+Tolman, George L. — U.S. Vice Consul in Helsingfors, as of 1926-29; Sarnia, as of 1932; Toronto, as of 1938-40; Edmonton, as of 1943.
 Burial location unknown.

 Tolman, Harvey P. — of Onondaga County, N.Y.
 Member of New York state assembly from Onondaga County 3rd District, 1865.
 Burial location unknown.

 Tolman, Henry S. (b.
 1825) — of Greensboro, Orleans County, Vt.
 Born in Greensboro, Orleans County, Vt., September 1, 1825.
-Son of Enoch Tolman and Abigail (Cook) Tolman.
 Republican.
 Farmer; member of Vermont state house of representatives from Greensboro, 1866-67, 1888; member of Vermont state senate, 1874.
 Congregationalist.
 Burial location unknown.

 Relatives: Son of Enoch Tolman and Abigail (Cook) Tolman; married, November 10, 1858, to Martha A. Jackson; married to Frances Pollard 'Fanny' Waterman; married, January 2, 1898, to Rosella E. Cole.